FueledByOCHD/Realms-Invasion-Info-Center/Tutorials/Prototypes/Protoframe/DebugSystem.md

 #### **Load Enforcement**

-To ensure that that both the Debug System and Error System are installed we put the following lines of code at the top of all files that are going to use this system (Which when working with 'Protoframe' or 'Prototype' this will be required)
+To ensure that that both the Debug System and Error System as well as frame system are installed we put the following lines of code at the top of all files that are going to use this system (Which when working with 'Protoframe' or 'Prototype' this will be required),

 ```lua
 -- First check to make sure that the 'Framework System' is Installed and loaded